eonist/eonist.github.io/_posts/2022-09-12-jekyll-pagination.md

 ```

 ### Gotchas:
-- The jekyll-paginate-v2 plugin is not supported on GitHub Pages.
-- You don't need to include `jekyll-paginate` in your Gemfile, as it's already included in the `github-pages` gem.
+- The `jekyll-paginate-v2` plugin is not supported on GitHub Pages, so you should use the `jekyll-paginate` gem instead.
+This gem is already included in the `github-pages` gem, so you don't need to include it in your Gemfile.
 See https://stackoverflow.com/a/56410675/5389500.

 ### Resources:
 - Paginator code: a tutorial on how to implement pagination in Jekyll (https://shivabhusal.github.io/jekyll-paginator/)